junxit/us-congress-bills-119/metadata.md

 - 2025-11-19 — Mr. Guest moved to suspend the rules and pass the bill.
 - 2025-11-19 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H4787)
 - 2025-11-19 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H4787)
+- 2025-11-20 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.